dstackai/dstack/docs/blog/posts/amd-mi300x-inference-benchmark.md

 ## Conclusion

-- TGI is highly efficient at handling medium to high workloads.
-In our tests on 8x AMD MI300X GPU, medium workloads are defined as RPS between 2 and 4.
-In these cases, it delivers faster time to first token (TTFT) and higher throughput.
-- Conversely, vLLM works well with lower RPS but struggles to scale, making it less ideal for more demanding workloads.
-- TGI's edge comes from
-  its [continuous batching algorithm :material-arrow-top-right-thin:{ .external }](https://huggingface.co/blog/martinigoyanes/llm-inference-at-scale-with-tgi){:target="_blank"}, which dynamically modifies batch sizes to optimize GPU usage.

-To gain a more complete understanding of the performance potential, a wider variety of backend configurations should be tested.
+1. For small sequence lengths, starting with a batch size of 64, TGI significantly outperforms vLLM in terms of throughput and TTFT.
+2. For larger sequence lengths, TGI outperforms vLLM even more in both throughput and TTFT, with the difference increasing as the batch size grows.
+3. At higher request rates, TGI continues to outperform vLLM, likely due to its superior ability to batch requests efficiently.

+!!! info "Limitation"
+    * In certain circumstances (e.g., at higher request rates), for unknown reasons, TGI dropped requests, making it impossible to accurately track throughput and TTFT.
+    * With vLLM, we used the default backend configuration.
+With better tuning, we might have achieved improved performance.

+In general, the 8x AMD MI300X is a good fit for larger models and allows us to make the most of its vRAM, especially for larger batches.

+If you’d like to support us in doing more benchmarks, please let us know.

 ## What's next?

-While we wait for AMD to announce new GPUs and for data centers to offer them, we’re considering tests with NVIDIA GPUs like the H100 and H200, and possibly Google TPU.
+While we wait for AMD to announce new GPUs and for data centers to offer them, we’re considering tests with NVIDIA GPUs like the H100 and H200, as well as possibly Google TPU.

-If you’d like to support us in doing more benchmarks, please let us know.
+> Also, the next step is to measure how the FP8 version of the model would perform on this hardware.

 ### Source code